Karara Iron Ore Project

 waste: ore stripping ratio, which will result in relatively low mining costs.
 Karara will take low-grade magnetite iron ore and produce a high-grade premium concentrate to be used in steel making.
 The operation includes construction and operation of a large open pit mine, a major process plant and significant supporting infrastructure.

-The first shipment of hematite product from Karara occurred in March 2011, and the major magnetite project is scheduled to make its first shipment in late 2012.
+The first shipment of hematite product from Karara occurred in March 2011, and the major magnetite project made its first shipment in January 2013.

 Karara has a long-term offtake contract with Ansteel covering life-of-mine production from the Karara Project.